Hong Kong police seal off university amid fears of crackdown

 Chinese troops have appeared on Hong Kong’s streets only once since 1997, to help clear up after a typhoon last year.

-Reporting by Simon Gardner, Marius Zaharia, James Pomfret, Josh Smith, Jessie Pang, Joyce Zhou, Kate Lamb and Tom Lasseter; Writing by Nick Macfie; Editing by Edmund Blair and Peter Cooney
+Reporting by Simon Gardner, Marius Zaharia, James Pomfret, Josh Smith, Jessie Pang, Joyce Zhou, Kate Lamb and Tom Lasseter; Writing by Nick Macfie and Daniel Wallis; Editing by Edmund Blair and Peter Cooney